cscorley/bevy_ggrs_rapier_example/README.md

 Things I have going

-- Deterministic physics and rollbacks
+- Deterministic physics and rollbacks (allegedly)
 - Desync detection (1v1 only)
-- One big file, full of poorly strung together comments
+- Plenty poorly strung-together comments
 - And a whole lot of debug learning

 Keys